Leave a Message

 There are a variety of loan products, so it is important to take your time and fully understand, without any pressure, which type of loan is best for your financial goals.
 The lender you choose should guide you towards the loan product that best fits your needs.

-We highly suggest you request a Loan Estimate from each lender for easy comparison.
+We highly recommend you request a Loan Estimate from each lender for easy comparison.
 Shop the lenders and let each of them know why you are thinking about choosing another lender, in case they can make any adjustments in your favor.

 Generally, “pre-qualified” and “pre-approved” are terms that are used interchangeably, but the small difference is that you are pre-qualified before the review of your financial documentation and pre-approved after the verification of your financial documentation.
 Understand this is not a guarantee of a loan.
 This part of the process will help you know what you can afford.